The 20 Best CACH Syndrome Doctors Near Me in California, US

 Accepting New Patients

 Dr. Christopher Hess is a neuroradiologist, a specialist in diagnosing nervous system disorders with advanced imaging technologies.
 He uses MRI to diagnose and monitor neurodegenerative disorders such as dementia, and movement disorders such as Parkinson's disease and epilepsy.
 He also has expertise in diagnosing vascular anomalies (abnormalities involving blood vessels) and in CT-guided spinal procedures.
 He serves as chair of the UCSF Department of Radiology and Biomedical Imaging.
 Hess earned his medical degree at the University of Illinois College of Medicine.
 He earned a master of science degree and doctorate in electrical engineering at the University of Illinois at Urbana-Champaign.
 He completed a residency in radiology and a fellowship in neuroradiology at UCSF.
 Dr. Hess is rated as an Experienced provider by MediFind in the treatment of CACH Syndrome.
-His top areas of expertise are PHACE Syndrome, Aplasia Cutis Congenita, Clouston Syndrome, Deep Brain Stimulation, and Vertebroplasty.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses PHACE Syndrome, Aplasia Cutis Congenita, Clouston Syndrome, Deep Brain Stimulation, and Vertebroplasty.
+Dr. Hess is board certified in American Board Of Radiology, Neuroradiology and American Board Of Radiology, Diagnostic Radiology.
+Dr. Hess is currently accepting new patients.

 Advanced in CACH Syndrome